 Checking precedent transaction analysis

-- Comparable multiples should be checked with the broker to see if they are reasonable.
+Comparable multiples should be checked to see if they are reasonable.

-- Footnotes should be used for all assumptions and points of interest.
+Footnotes should be used for all assumptions or other points of interest.

 Valuation football field

 The takeover premium is the amount in excess of the quoted value of a company that an acquirer pays.
-It is otherwise knowns as a “premium for control.”
+It is otherwise known as a “premium for control.”

 The ability to control a company has a value:

-A block of shares providing some level of control may be worth more than the sum of the values of the single shares, so transaction multiples are higher than the trading multiples of the company.
-Premiums are more expensive for larger shares of control (the premium for 100% of a company is significantly more than for 5% of a company).
+A block of shares providing some level of control may be worth more than the sum of the values of the single shares.
+Therefore, transaction multiples are higher than the trading multiples of the company.
+Premiums are more expensive for larger shares of control (the premium for 100% of a company is significantly more than the premium for 5% of a company).

 Why pay a premium?